chill117/sequel/readme.md

 #### Array Fields

 You may have noticed the `array-` types in the list above.
-In MySQL, these fields are converted to a **string** before being inserted into the database.
-As a result, you will want to use a column type for medium to large sized strings (`text`, `blob`, `varchar`, etc.) in your database schema for these fields.
-By default the data for these fields is concatenated using a comma as a delimiter.
+These fields are converted to a **string** before being inserted into the database.
+As a result, you will want to use a column type for medium to large sized strings in your database schema for these fields.
+By default the data for these fields is concatenated using a comma as the delimiter.
 But, you can change this on a per field basis as follows:
 ```js
 var SomeModel = sequel.define('SomeModel', {